microsoft/vscode-edge-devtools/README.md

 ### Using the tools

 The extension operates in two modes - it can launch an instance of Microsoft Edge navigated to your app, or it can attach to a running instance of Microsoft Edge.
-Both modes requires you to be serving your web application from local web server, which is started from either a VS Code task or from your command-line.
-Using the `url` parameter you simply tell VS Code which URL to either open or launch in the browser.
+Both modes requires you to be serving your web application from local web server, which is started from either a Visual Studio Code task or from your command-line.
+Using the `url` parameter you simply tell Visual Studio Code which URL to either open or launch in the browser.

 You can now use the high-fidelity tools to tweak your CSS and inspect network calls and go directly back to your code without leaving the editor.